Syncope & Falls Assessment Program

 - Are the most preventable cause of needing nursing home placement

-- Lead to problems with daily activities like dressing, bathing and walking around
+- Lead to problems with daily activities like dressing, bathing, and walking

 Among adults 70 years and older:

-- 2 in 10 who need home health care after being in the hospital will fall during the first month after coming home
+- Two in 10 who need home health care after being in the hospital will fall during the first month after coming home

-- 1 in 10 suffer a serious fall injury such as a broken bone or head injury
+- One in 10 suffer a serious fall injury such as a broken bone or head injury

-- 5 in 10 have problems getting up without help after they have fallen
+- Five in 10 have problems getting up without help after they have fallen

-- Falls cause over 90 percent of broken hips; only half of those who break their hip will get around as well as they did before their broken hip
+- Falls cause over 90% of broken hips; only half of those who break their hip will get around as well as they did before their broken hip

-- In the United States, 16 percent of all emergency department visits and almost 7 percent of all hospitalizations are for fall-related injuries
+- In the United States, 16% of all emergency department visits and almost 7% of all hospitalizations are for fall-related injuries